lukesegault/IO-project/README.md

 | **Conclusion** | The concentration of state interventions, when measured by *program count*, is **not a statistically reliable factor** for short-term trade distortion. | |
 | **Strategic Implication** | This null correlation highlights a fundamental **regulatory disconnect** in the global trading system.
 Trade friction observed at organizations like the **WTO** is likely driven by factors invisible to simple program-counting metrics—such as the **political commitment of capital (financial magnitude)** or non-transparent **local content requirements**. | |

-### Project Methodology and Technical Rigor

-This study demonstrates the ability to execute a complex econometric pipeline and resolve significant data integration challenges on limited resources.

 #### Data Fusion and Synthesis

 * **Intervention Data:** World Bank *Unfair Advantage* and *Green Subsidies Database* (Policy Measures).
 These measures align with the WTO definition, encompassing financial transfers, tax exemptions, and government actions that confer benefits to specific enterprises or industries.